Moze-Code/Face-Detect-App/README.md

 # Face-Detect-App

-Current personal project that detects faces on an image
+The Face Detect App is an application created in python that detects faces in an image, real time video or a pre-recorded video.

 ## Technologies Used: